-Diphonix® Ion Exchange Resins:
+Diphonix[®] and Monophos Ion Exchange Resins:

-Eichrom industries Diphonix® resin is a high performance, gel-type cation resin for the selective separation of metals.
-Awarded a U.S. patent and the prestigious R&D 100 Award, Diphonix® resin is currently, and successfully, utilized in a growing lineup of applications - including the removal of metals from wastewater, the selective separation of iron from acidic solutions and the purification of acids.
+Eichrom Technologies' Diphonix® and Monophos resins are high performance, gel-type cation resins for the selective separation of metals.
+The Diphonix® resin was awarded a U.S. patent and the prestigious R&D 100 Award.
+The resins are utilized in a growing lineup of applications - including the removal of metals from wastewater, the selective separation of iron from acidic solutions and the purification of acids.

-Diphonix® resin is constructed of a polystyrene/divinylbenzene matrix in a spherical bead form.
+Diphonix[®] resin is constructed of a polystyrene/divinylbenzene matrix in a spherical bead form.
 The resin is polyfunctional, containing diphosphonic and sulfonic acid groups bonded to the polymer matrix.
 The diphosphonic acid ligands contribute to the resin's unique selective capability by preferentially removing selected metals from the solution.
 The hydrophilic sulfonic acid ligands enhance metal ion accessibility into the polymer matrix and significantly improve the exchange kinetics.